ShacharGrauman/nodejs-course/PITCHME.md

 ---
 ### Ex

-- @size[0.5em](Create a function for copy properties from one json object to the other
+- @size[0.5em](Create a function for copy properties from one json object to the other, by *flattening other object*
-  - By flattening other object
 -  @size[0.5em](For example, you use person object with this structure:)

 ```js